Maryville-SWDV-610-Spring2020-4W/week-5-sorting-and-searching-questions-mcraft3/README.md

 so it will no longer capture the screen and make videos.
 I have 3 done and hash table no video and may need a new computer or a repair.
 I will load the .py files and3 videos to canvas and if I can get an alternative computer timely make the last video.
 Mike

+Initiating a pull request to revew items in master.